Abaaza/MJDv8/PROXY_DEPLOYMENT_GUIDE.md

 - `braunwell.co.uk/` → Routes to your main site
 - `braunwell.co.uk/mjdpricing/` → Routes to your MJD pricing app
 - `braunwell.co.uk/mjdpricing/price-matching/` → Routes to MJD app's price matching page
+- `braunwell.co.uk/mjdpricing/assets/vendor.js` → Routes to MJD app's assets correctly

+## Asset Forwarding Fix

+The key to fixing the "MIME type" error is the proxy configuration:

+- `"/mjdpricing/(.*)"` captures everything after `/mjdpricing/`
+- `"$1"` forwards only the captured part, stripping the `/mjdpricing/` prefix
+- This ensures `/mjdpricing/assets/vendor.js` becomes `/assets/vendor.js` on the target app

 ## Important Notes

 1. **Only assign the custom domain to the proxy project**, not the individual apps
-2. The MJD app will be accessible at both:
+2. The MJD app is built WITHOUT a base path to avoid asset conflicts
-   - Direct URL: `mjd-pricing-app.vercel.app`
-   - Proxy URL: `braunwell.co.uk/mjdpricing/`
+3. The proxy strips the `/mjdpricing/` prefix when forwarding requests
-3. All API routes are relative and will work correctly
+4. All API routes are relative and will work correctly
-4. The `base: "/mjdpricing/"` in vite.config.ts ensures assets load correctly
+5. Assets (JS, CSS, images) will load correctly through the proxy

 ## Directory Structure